-- by bringing people together in a safe place (Blueprint Goal 4), - · to express their feelings about an incident (Blueprint Goal 3), and - to share and maximise positive affect and share and minimise negative affect (Blueprint Goal 1) & (Blueprint Goal 2).
-Deppe 2008
+- by bringing people together in a safe place (Blueprint Goal 4), - to express their feelings about an incident (Blueprint Goal 3), and - to share and mutualise positive and negative affect (Blueprint Goal 1) & (Blueprint Goal 2).

 Affective resonance during the process aids empathy development as the offender learns about negative effects of his behaviour, but within a supportive environment (promoting a move from a shame-like response to a more guilt-like response).
 The process aims to metabolise shame towards guilt.
 The focus on behaviour rather than the person... encourages the offender to move towards the victim, from shame to guilt.